Cappadocia – Three Days in the Land of the Beautiful Horse

 We headed out to walk towards the Red and Rose Valleys, recommended as the best walking area.
-The path led us through narrow gaps between chimneys, at times following the narrow channels made by water flow and up and down steep slopes where the surface was unexpectedly grippy.
-The rock colours started off as shades of cream, then we passed through an area of bright white where instead of chimneys, the rocks had been eroded into twisting curls and swirls like the path a snake leaves in sand.
+The path led us through narrow gaps between chimneys.
+At times we followed the narrow channels made by water flow, walking up and down steep slopes where the surface was unexpectedly grippy.
+Initially, the rocks were coloured in shades of cream, we then came to an area of bright white.
+Here, instead of chimneys, the rocks had been eroded into twisting curls and swirls like the path a snake leaves in sand.
 We emerged onto the edge of a steep cliff side where we had an awesome view of the pale rose and darker red shades on the opposite side.
 It’s pretty obvious where those valleys get their names!

-Carefully making our way down the slope we followed signs to get a closer look but ran out of time due to needing to get back for my belated birthday treat – a two hour horseback rise through the stunning landscape.
+Carefully making our way down a slope we followed signs to get a closer look but ran out of time.
+We had to get back for my belated birthday treat – a two-hour sunset horseback ride through the stunning landscape.

-Starting at 5:30pm and billed as a sunset trip, I was surprised I was the only customer.
+Arriving at 5:30 pm, I was surprised to be the only customer.
 The horses were saddled and waiting and I was glad I didn’t make a fool of myself getting on my bay horse Niffy; luckily some muscle memory had remained from my riding lessons many years ago.
 Off we went at a gentle walking pace, Abdullah leading on his grey, along the route we had walked a short while ago.
 I was a little concerned going down some of the steep tracks but soon got to trust the nimble feet of my steed.
 On the uphills she would get up a bit of speed to build some momentum, a bit of an unexpected surprise when it first happened!